TuxPenguin09/TuxPenguin09/README.md

 ## Heyo, It's TuxPenguin09 (aliamanuba on any site) and just my true name is Moritz
 ### Just your average advanced web developer.
 I mostly work more on my portfolio project and its core behind it.

 You can also contribute to my portfolio site documentation for developers for developing an application in my portfolio site, [hodots.
 Documentations for Developers](https://github.com/leafstudiosDot/hodots-docs).
 How about my multipurpose [code editor](https://github.com/leafstudiosDot/incogine-editor).

 If you wish to see my portfolio site which I don't personally promote to anyone, [its here and its free to register!](https://hodots.com)
 (Note: its still in beta, bugs may occur during the site ongoing.)

+I have made another application or a portfolio site coming 2024.
 # Questions Answered
 ## Programming Languages I knew?
 - Also I highly love JavaScript as my main programming language and Python as second which is what I use for Developing Sites, Backend Server, Socket Server, Hosting, etc.